 You know, sort of a two-zone cooking system!

-The chicken was prepared the same as my last cook.
+The chicken was prepared the same as my last JoeTisserie chicken cook.
+Check that out here.

 This chicken weighed in at 3.82 pounds in an up to 5% saltwater solution, –so said the cryovac label.
 The day before the cook, I rinsed and dried the chicken and placed it on a wire rack.
 Then, sprinkled with some kosher salt, some fresh ground black pepper, and some of Penzey’s Northwoods seasoning blend.
 Fresh spices make a huge difference.
 I wish there was a brick-and-mortar store close to me.